Chow Kit

-Chow Kit road is a suburb in central Kuala Lumpur, Malaysia.
+Chow Kit is a suburb in central Kuala Lumpur, Malaysia.
 It is located around Jalan Chow Kit (Chow Kit Road) and is enclosed by the parallel streets of Jalan Raja Laut and Jalan Tuanku Abdul Rahman.
 It is named after Loke Chow Kit (陸秋傑 (Lio̍k Chhiu-kia̍t, Luk6 Cau1 Git6)) a well-known miner, municipal councilor, public official, and also the first local owner of a department store - Chow Kit & Co – which was the largest in KL at the time.

 Today the area features a large Indonesian community and known as "Little Jakarta".
 The majority of Indonesia's Minangkabau, Javanese, and Acehnese open restaurants and as retailer.
 Recently, a small African community also lives there.
 There is a night market also known as Bundle Chow Kit along Lorong Haji Taib which is known for the sale of used clothing and accessories.

 Wet market

 A daily wet market known as Bazaar Baru Chow Kit is the largest wet market in Kuala Lumpur, and a tourist attraction.
 A wide variety of fish and seafood products are available for customers.